Tourism Brittany

 Le Sillon is the quintessential seaside neighborhood.
 It features a long promenade facing the sea, lined with hotels, many of which offer ocean views.
 If your goal is to enjoy the beach, this is undoubtedly the best choice.

-It’s called Le Sillon because it was long a sandbar covered by the sea at high tide, thus protecting the residents within the ramparts by cutting them off from the mainland.
+It’s called Le Sillon because it used to be a sandbar that was covered by the sea at high tide, thus protecting the residents within the ramparts by cutting them off from the mainland.
 Ingenious, isn’t it?
-The neighborhood is a lovely place to walk, run, or simply admire the sea.
-This is the place to be, especially during spring tides and particularly near Rochebonne at the very end.
+The neighborhood is a great place to walk, run, or simply enjoy the view of the sea.
+It’s the place to be, especially during spring tides and particularly near Rochebonne at the very end.
 The atmosphere here is more open and brighter than within the city walls.
 It’s a very popular area among couples and those who love seaside getaways.

 • Nearest beach: Grande Plage du Sillon